 Pedestrians face many opportunities on campus for pedestrian-vehicle conflicts.
+The high number of small parking lots in the Campus Core present unsafe mixing of pedestrians and vehicles in lots, at driveways and along streets.
 Flashing crosswalks and stop signs have been installed at high-traffic locations to increase pedestrian visibility.

 Although there have been a number of lighting improvements along Inter-Garrison Road, pathways, and in parking lots, some areas continue to have inadequate lighting.
-The University Police Department offers a night walk service to personally escort anyone on campus at all hours, seven days a week.
+The University Police Department offers a Night Walk service to personally escort anyone on Campus at all hours, seven days a week.